GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/magic tree/IV Tier.md

-## xxx Tier
+## IV Tier
 <div align="justify">

 **vision on the tier**:
-HV is the magic grandmaster tier.
+IV is the magic grandmaster tier.
 Almost all magic related things are unlocked.

 **Wand tier unlocked**: Ichor Wand.